-- JNCC led the 2017–2019 phase of the EU-funded EMODnet Seabed Habitats project, which is responsible for the production of the EUSeaMap broad-scale seabed habitat map and the EMODnet Seabed Habitats portal, which provides free access to marine habitat maps across Europe.
+- JNCC leads the EU-funded EMODnet Seabed Habitats project, which is responsible for the production of the EUSeaMap broad-scale seabed habitat map and the EMODnet Seabed Habitats portal, which provides free access to marine habitat maps across Europe.

 - JNCC co-leads WP4 of the EMOD-PACE project, a collaboration between Europe and China which aims to promote international ocean governance and support the implementation of global commitments through shared access to high-quality marine data and data products.

 Much of this work is done in collaboration with other UK public bodies and project partners from across Europe.